 Collaborate with external vendors and service providers to define contracted services and fulfill the agreed-upon requirements of the business.

-Provide support and guidance to a team of analysts, and may supervise, mentor, and coach other business systems analysts.
+Provide support and guidance to a team of analysts database administrators / engineers, and may supervise, mentor, and coach other business systems analysts database administrators / engineers.

 Ensure proficiency in software environments and upgrades to maintain system integrity and efficiency.